Shaping the future of quantum cryptography in Europe

 In this decade, society will start to benefit from Quantum Technologies: more secure communications, greater computational power for research, innovation and industry, and better sensors and instruments for measuring and data collection.

 Quantum Key Distribution (QKD) is a future-proof method of distributing encryption keys for secure data transmission.
-IDQ Europe is your partner for QKD consultancy, deployment, training and support.
+Nutshell Quantum-Safe, formerly IDQ Europe, is your partner for QKD consultancy, deployment, training and support.

 Quantum Key Distribution technology